kettanaito/atomic-layout/.github/CONTRIBUTING.md

 # Contributing guidelines

 Thank you for deciding to contribute to Atomic Layout!
-We've put up a few useful instructions on how to get started and get going with your contributions.
-Please take some time to read through them.
+This document will aim to make your contribution a smooth process, so please read it thoroughly.
+You're awesome.

-## Preparations
+## Pre-requisites

 ### 1. Fork the repository